TutorLab

 9 min read

-What the average UK private tutor charges in 2026
+What does the average UK private tutor charge in 2026?

 London rates are consistently 15–25% higher than the national average.
 A GCSE Maths tutor in London will typically charge £45–£70 per hour.
 The same tutor in Manchester or Leeds would more likely charge £35–£55.